Salt System Repair

 Get Your Salt System Producing Again

-A salt system that is not generating chlorine leaves your pool unprotected.
-Call 808-399-4388 and talk to a CPO-certified technician who understands salt chlorine generators inside and out — the chemistry, the equipment, and the Hawaii-specific factors that affect both.
-We diagnose the real problem, fix it right, and help you get the most life out of your salt cell.
+A salt system that’s not generating chlorine leaves your pool unprotected.
+Every day without sanitizer is a day closer to algae, bacteria, and a much bigger problem.
+Call 808-399-4388 and talk to a CPO-certified technician who understands salt chlorine generators inside and out.
+The chemistry, the equipment, and the Hawaii-specific factors that affect both.
+We find the real problem, fix it right, and help you get the most life out of your salt cell.

 How Pool Repair Works